duk/Frontend-Lessons/README.md

 To be completed by the end of May 2017

+We will walk through [ReactJS](https://facebook.github.io/react/) and [AngularJS](https://angular.io/).
+And we will also discuss about Web Components and [Polymer](https://www.polymer-project.org/1.0/).

 <a name="tools" />

 ## Mastering Tools

-To be completed by the end of June 2017
+To be completed by the end of June 2017.

+I will discuss about [Webpack](https://webpack.js.org/) which I think the best tool out there as of Feb 2017.

 <a name="cloud" />

 ## Mastering Cloud

-To be completed by the end of July 2017
+To be completed by the end of July 2017.

+This section I will talk about how we can leverage various Cloud services to deploy our applications.
+We will go through [AWS services](https://aws.amazon.com/documentation/).